tremes/jboss-seam/examples/booking/README.md

-Seam Blog Example
+Seam Booking Example
 =================

-This example demonstrates the use of Seam in a Java EE environment.
+This example demonstrates the use of Seam in a Java EE 6 environment.
 Transaction and persistence context management is handled by the EJB container.
+This example runs on JBoss AS as an EAR.

 Running the example
 -------------------

+### Using Maven

 To deploy the example to a running JBoss AS instance, follow these steps: